SophieSjoberg/ca-prepcourse-3/the_web/your_first_website.md

 This code adds a css framework called Foundation 6 and jQuery.
 You can find more information about Foundation on http://foundation.zurb.com/sites/docs/

+At this point I would like you to get creative. ;-) Add some more content to the page using some foundation classes.
+You can find code snippets at the foundation docs site. **Play around and have some fun!**